GM aims to end sale of gasoline, diesel-powered cars, SUVs, light trucks by 2035

 In September, California Governor Gavin Newsom said the state plans to ban the sale of new gasoline-powered passenger cars and trucks starting in 2035.
 Several states, including Massachusetts, say they plan to follow suit.

+GM is “open to working with California and the Biden Administration to achieve agreement on a national standard and complementary policies to accelerate the electrification of the light-duty transportation sector,” the company said in a separate statement.

+However, in announcing the change, GM reaffirmed a commitment to producing zero-emission vehicles.

-“We’re taking actions so that we can eliminate tailpipe emissions by 2035,” Dane Parker, GM’s chief sustainability officer, told a media briefing.
+“We’re taking actions so that we can eliminate tailpipe emissions by 2035,” Dane Parker, GM’s chief sustainability officer, said at the media briefing.
 “Setting a goal for us 15 years from now is absolutely reachable.”

 EDF President Fred Krupp said in a statement: “with this extraordinary step forward, GM is making it crystal clear that taking action to eliminate pollution from all new light-duty vehicles by 2035 is an essential element of any automaker’s business plan.”